jschless/jschless.github.io/about.md

 ---
 layout: page
 ---
+# Background
 My name is Joe Schlessinger.
-I'm an Army Engineer officer currently working as a Lincoln Laboratory Military Fellow and studying for my Master's Degree at MIT.
+I'm an engineer officer in the United States Army.
+I'm currently assigned as a graduate student at MIT.
+I am pursuing a Master's Degree in Technology and Policy here, as well as serving as a Lincoln Laboratory Military Fellow.

-I like to read and code.
+# General Interests
+- Reading
+- Math-ing
+- Running (slowly)
+- Chicago sports (White Sox, not Cubs)
+- Honesty (intellectual and otherwise)
+- Luddite screeds

+# Research Interests
+- Economics of disruption
+- Military-Private Sector Cooperation
+- Modernization and Innovation